 As promised, Day Seven in my Week of Winter Walking takes us to sunnier climates, where my mom and dad are walking the beaches of Sanibel Island, Florida.
 Most years, I'm down there with them, but due to irreconcilable differences in spring break schedules (our … Read More >>

-In February 2011, my textbook, Questioning Gender: A Sociological Exploration, came out from Pine Forge/Sage Press.
-This behemoth (543 pages worth) was 4 years in the making and is based on my experiences teaching a … Read More >>
+In February 2014, the second edition of my textbook, Questioning Gender: A Sociological Exploration, will be coming out from Pine Forge/Sage Press.
+It's called questioning gender because my goal in my course and in the book … Read More >>